williamaredal/LuxAI-S2/README.md

 [X]
 * TODO Set rubble clearing bots to collect power from closest factory if it goes above a certain level (nice synergy with last few turns)
  [X]
+* TODO Add bot behaviour for 1 light bot to serve as assistance for a heavy ice miner, providing power to it, thus achieving the max potential ice harvesting from this method.
+[X]

 ### Misc
 * TODO Update files in repo, or move agent files to new repo.
 Basically move from beta to season 2.